Technology for Educators

 Who is the teachers of computer license for?

-This license is for educators who already have a valid K-12 teaching license.
+This license is for educators who already have a valid K-6, 5-12 or K-12 teaching license.
 The program is designed for teachers who want to expand their options by becoming licensed to teach computer and keyboarding classes as well as lead, collaborate, and consult with other classroom teachers for the purpose of integrating technology learning into content area curriculum.
+This add-on license will be the same grade levels as a teacher's initial license (K-6, 5-12, or K-12).

 The majority of our students are already employed in a school district and are either completing the program because they want to increase their knowledge of educational technology or they may be interested in moving into a technology coordinator role in their building or in a district on a part-time or full-time basis.